Status

 This “Getting started” document assumes you already have a working Wirepas development environment and that you are able to flash a development board as described in those documents:

-• “How To Install SDK and Build an Application” [2] (Installing Docker, git, Wirepas SDK, and Wirepas Massive Stack)
+• “How To Install SDK and Build an Application” [2] (Installing Docker, git, Wirepas SDK, and Wirepas Mesh Stack)

 • “How to Flash Wirepas Application” [3]

 Make sure you go through them to set up your system prior to this How-To.
-A computer running Windows 10 operating system is needed, and a code editor, such as Microsoft Visual Studio Code available here can be useful.
-It is also possible to build it with a Linux OS, but the steps are not documented.
+A computer running Linux or Windows 10 (or more recent) operating system is needed, and a code editor, such as Visual Studio Code available here can be useful.

-It helps also to go through “How To set up and use your first Wirepas local network[4], which explains how to use Wirepas Terminal, how to prepare sinks and nodes, and how to communicate with the network with an evaluation application.
+It helps also to go through “How To set up and use your first Wirepas local network[4], which explains how to prepare sinks and nodes, and how to communicate with the network with an evaluation application.

 Requirements